trajtracker/trajtracker/docs/source/movement/StartPoint.rst

 - Define a start area and an :attr:`~trajtracker.movement.StartPoint.exit_area`.
 - When the trial is initialized, call :func:`~trajtracker.movement.StartPoint.reset`

+Then, you can go in two ways.
+The convenient way consists of two steps:

+- When the trial is initialized, call :func:`~trajtracker.movement.StartPoint.wait_until_startpoint_touched` to detect when the subject touches the starting point.

-- Repeatedly call :func:`~trajtracker.movement.StartPoint.check_xy` to monitor the subject behavior
+- Then, call :func:`~trajtracker.movement.StartPoint.wait_until_exit` to detect when the subject starts moving the mouse/finger.

+Alternatively, if you want to create a slighly different flow, you can skip the two functions above and repeatedly call :func:`~trajtracker.movement.StartPoint.check_xy` .
+This may monitor the subject behavior in more detail.

 Related classes:
 ----------------

-:class:`~trajtracker.movement.RectStartPoint` is a more specific implementation of *StartPoint*: it lets you easily define a rectangular "start" area, with optional tilt.
+:class:`~trajtracker.movement.RectStartPoint` is a more specific implementation of *StartPoint*: it lets you easily define a rectangular "start" area and tilt it.

 Methods and properties: